michael2012z/BitBible/markdown/KJV/files/Ps.md

 111. Thy testimonies have I taken as an heritage for ever: for they are the rejoicing of my heart.

-112. I have inclined mine heart to perform thy statutes alway, even unto the end.to perform: Heb. to do
+112. I have inclined mine heart to perform thy statutes alway, even unto the end.

 113. ס SAMECH.
 I hate vain thoughts: but thy law do I love.